bperak/ConGraCNet/README.md

 git clone https://github.com/bperak/ConGraCNet.git

-This will create a directory named EmoCNet in your current location.
+This will create a directory named congracnet in your current location.
 Navigate to that directory:

-cd EmoCNet
+cd congracnet

 ## Create a Virtual Environment (Recommended):